epimorphics/elda/current/reference.md

 allow any combination of hardwired metadata properties to be represented.

-provide config of named blocks of metadata in config:
+It's possible to provide metadata other than the wired-in metadata by using named blocks in the configuration:

     :spec a api:API
     ; elda:metadata
-        [api:name "Name"
+        [api:name "blockName"
         ; P1 V1
         ; P2 V2 ...
         ]
+    .

-    The name "Name" represents the block declaring metadata.
+The "blockName" names the block declaring metadata.
 If this block is enabled, then the metadata elements (S P1 V1) (S P2 V2) ... are added to this query's metadata.

 The property values V1, V2 ... may be literals
 or named resources.

 Setting Variables from queries
 ==============================